 Below is a detailed timetable of tasks that need to be completed in order to graduate.

-- Initiation Sheet: The initiation sheet should be submitted once the graduate student completes coursework, registered for thesis/dissertation writing courses (ABD/ABT) and formed their thesis/dissertation committee.
-Email form to email@example.com.
-Note: If a member is not employed by SHSU, a Non-SHSU Employee Committee Request Form must be submitted to the Graduate School for the individual to serve on a thesis/dissertation committee.
-Make sure all applicable signatures are on the request form and attach the non-SHSU member’s Vita to the email along with the request form. **Students can only have one non-SHSU faculty on their committee.
+- Initiation Sheet: The Initiation Sheet should be submitted once the graduate student completes coursework, registered for thesis/dissertation writing courses (ABD/ABT) and formed their thesis/dissertation committee.
+Fill out form and email to email@example.com.
+Note: If a member is not employed by SHSU, a Non-SHSU Employee Committee Request Form must be submitted to The Graduate and Professional School for the individual to serve on a thesis/dissertation committee.
+Make sure all applicable signatures are on the request form and attach the non-SHSU committee member’s Vita to the email along with the request form. **Students can only have one non-SHSU faculty on their committee.
 Refer to academic policy #950601 for more information regarding this requirement.